denoiSplit: a method for joint microscopy image splitting and unsupervised denoising: Performance on more splitting tasks

 \section{Performance on more splitting tasks}

-In this section, we train our models and baselines on \textbf{five more tasks}.
-We train two tasks from BioSR dataset.
+In this section, we train our models and baselines on four more tasks.
+We train two tasks from the BioSR dataset.
 Specifically, we add F-actin \vs CCPs and F-actin \vs Microtubules tasks.
 In~\cref{tab:overallperfOtherdset}, we present the quantitative evaluation on these two tasks.
-Similar to the results from the Table 1 of main manuscript, here as well, we find our methods, specifically \denoiSplit to outperform others in most cases.
+Similar to the results from Table 1 of the main manuscript, here as well, we find our methods, specifically \denoiSplit to outperform others in most cases.

-We worked on three additional joint denoising-splitting tasks from two other datasets which we describe next. \paragraph{Hagen et al. Actin-Mitochondria Dataset} We picked the high resolution Actin and Mitochondria channels from Hagen et al.~\cite{Hagen2021-xh} which were also used in~\cite{Ashesh2023-wtf}.
-Additionally, we also worked with the low SNR version of these channels provided in the dataset as yet another task.
-Note that in this task, the channels had the real microscopy noise present in them.
+We worked on three additional joint denoising-splitting tasks from two other datasets which we describe next. \paragraph{Hagen et al. Actin-Mitochondria Dataset} We picked the high-resolution Actin and Mitochondria channels from Hagen et al.~\cite{Hagen2021-xh} which were also used in~\cite{Ashesh2023-wtf}.
+Similar to our tasks from BioSR dataset, we added Gaussian and Poisson noise.

 \paragraph{PaviaATN dataset}~\cite{Ashesh2023-wtf} We worked with the Actin and Tubulin channel provided by the dataset.
 It is worth noting that in terms of PSNR, we picked the hardest of the three tasks worked upon by Ashesh et al.~\cite{Ashesh2023-wtf}.
+This is the task on which \denoiSplit and all the baselines perform poorly.
+We discuss more on these results in~\cref{sec:limitations}.

 We provide the results on tasks generated from PaviaATN and Hagen et al. datasets in~\cref{tab:overallperfothertable}.
-We discuss more on these results in~\cref{sec:limitations}.
 We show the full-frame predictions for tasks not shown in the main manuscript in~\cref{fig:realnoise,fig:factinVsCCPs,fig:factinVsER,fig:factinVsMT}.